pasidunethmina/Smart-ECG-Holter-Monitor/README.md

 ## 📦 Features

 - ✅ Continuous ECG monitoring
+- ✅ ML model to detect abnormalities of ECG signals of a patient
 - 📡 WiFi-enabled data transmission
 - 💾 SD card storage for offline data logging
 - 🔋 Battery-powered for portability